Bohus Path Section 6

 The path continues through the little community of Bohus and then across the Göta River at Jordfallsbron.
 The Bohus Bridge leads on to Fästningsholmen, with the impressive ruin of the Bohus fortress that had sat in state there over the centuries.
 The fortress was built in the 14th century and is a popular attraction.
 Stories abound on kings, saints, power struggles, traitors and prisoners kept here.
 Go on a guided tour and imagine you are part of its history, as well as learning more about the fortress and the people who lived here.
 A number of activities are arranged, such as archery and rafting.
 During the high season you can also act out the life of a knight for the day.

 Kungälv and the Fontin nature reserve

 The walk continues into Kungälv.
-The church in Kungälv dates from the 17th century, as do the town hall and the historic Hotell Fars Hatt.
+The church in Kungälv dates from the 17th century, as do the town hall.
 Take a break here and soak up the atmosphere in Kungälv town centre before heading up Östra gatan, which is lined with turn of the century buildings on the slope of Fontinberg.
 The popular Fontin nature reserve lies on the hill, with several jogging tracks and other loops.
 You can walk along "Kärleksstigen" - the lovers’ path - which goes along the edge of the hill and has beautiful views of Kungälv and Bohus Fortress.